-A: Because 70% of Americans who live to age 65 will need long-term care at some time in their lives, and because 50 percent of all couples and 70 percent of single persons become impoverished within one year after entering a nursing home.
+A: Because 70% of Americans who live to age 65 will need long-term care at some time in their lives, 40% of individuals wind up in nursing homes, and because 50 percent of all couples and 70 percent of single persons become impoverished within one year after entering a nursing home.
 You can't just hide your head in the sand and hope that you are never going to need nursing home care.
 The best estate plan in the world is useless if you wind up in a nursing home and spend all of your money on long-term care.

-A: The Living Trust Plus® is an irrevocable asset protection trust that you create while you are living, that protects your assets from probate PLUS creditors PLUS Medicaid.
-You receive all ordinary income (interest, dividends, rent, and royalties) from the trust assets (at least annually, but as often as desired), including the right to live in any trust-owned real estate, but you can not have direct access to principal.
+A: The Living Trust Plus® is an irrevocable asset protection trust that you create while you are living, that protects your assets from probate PLUS lawsuits PLUS Medicaid (after 5 years) PLUS Veterans Aid and Attendance for wartime Veterans (after 3 years).
+You keep the right to live in any trust-owned real estate, but you can not have direct access to principal.
+You can retain the right receive all ordinary income (interest, dividends, rent, and royalties) from the trust assets, but this is generally not recommended.
 If either you or your spouse has direct access to principal, the assets in the trust would be deemed "countable" for Medicaid eligibility purposes and would be completely available to almost all other creditors.
 Prohibiting direct access to principal is the key to why the Living Trust Plus® works -- for general creditor protection and for Medicaid asset protection.

 A: Yes, if properly funded.
 So long as all assets are either titled in the Living Trust Plus® or name the Living Trust Plus® as the beneficiary on death, probate will be avoided.